nnamon/ctf101-systems-2015/lessonplan.md

 if __name__ == "__main__":
     main()
 ```

+Before trying anything, download the file to your Linux system and attempt to
+understand what the program does.
+Modify the file with print statements to
+inspect the internal state of the program as it progresses in order to do so.
+Make sure you understand what the *subprocess.getoutput* command is doing by
+looking up the Python documentation before continuing.

 Exploitation of a program usually begins with processing untrusted user input
 without the proper handling.
 In this example, the user is prompted to supply an